-The living area holds a unique, extremely comforable queen-size sofa sleeper.
+The living area holds a unique, extremely comforable queen-size sofa sleeper (there is no middle bar to break your back!).
 The entertainment center includes a flat-screen TV with cable, DVD player, CD player, and radio, along with a selection of DVDs and CDs for your viewing and listening pleasure.
-The cottage provides free WIFI for our guests.
+The cottage provides free WiFi for our guests.
+Scroll down for more.

 The bottm of the entertainment center contains a small library of books, as well as family games to play if the weather closes in.
 There are binoculars and a small scope for your use on a shelf in the entertainment center so that you can view ships on the far horizon and search for the resident whale directly out to sea, or enjoy wataching semi-annual whale migrations.
 An electric fireplace provides added warmth and ambiance, and a small side table holds pens, pencils, and tape on one side, and the phone book on the other.
 You'll enjoy reading about the coast in the magazines and books on the shelf below.

 The bedroom features a double bed (new matress and box springs as of Jan 2020) a dresser (unseen in this photo, but at the foot of the bed), two closets for hanging your clothes and storing a suitcase or two; and extra blankets and linens on the closet shelves.
 There is a step-stool in the nearest closet for those hard-to-reach places.

 The bathroom, which opens off the bedroom, is large and roomy, with a tub/shower combination, a stacking washer and dryer (laundry soap and stain remover provided), storage for bath towels and beach towels, and a built-in vacuum and other cleaning implements.